 Even if these challenges are overcome, there is still a question of hydrogen’s effectiveness as a fuel.
 While it’s not heavy, it takes up a lot of valuable cargo space.
 One tonne of hydrogen fuel eats away at over 14,128 litres by volume of space.
 The storage problem results in the inability to cover long routes without stopping to refuel.
 This makes hydrogen a poor choice for large cargo ships coursing the vast oceans.

 Although, there is a possibility for LNG to serve the process of implementing hydrogen fuel.
 It can be produced from natural gas as a feedstock.
 However, it would defeat the purpose of this alternative as the air pollution caused by hydrogen production from fossils could offset the benefits of lesser emissions.

 With more development and innovative technologies, hydrogen fuel could overtake LNG as a cleaner, more environmentally friendly fuel, but for now, it’s still a long way away from conquering the energy market.

-For more detailed information on LNG infrastructure, its impact on the energy market, and its potential to facilitate other fuels, register to attend the 3rd Annual LNG USA Summit in Houston on February 26-27.
+For more detailed information on LNG infrastructure, its impact on the energy market, and its potential to facilitate other fuels, register to attend the 4th International LNG Summit in Oslo, Norway on June 18th, 2019.
 It will gather industry experts and professionals for two days of discussions and networking.
-Registration is still open for a short time only.
-Learn more: http://bit.ly/LNGUSABlog
+Learn more: www.lngsummit.org.